 Psychologists have spent decades researching and treating both stress and anxiety.
-In fact, we understand these two phenomena as well as we understand anything in our field.
+We understand these two phenomena as well as we understand anything in our field.
 But we haven’t always reached beyond our classrooms and clinical practices to share the science behind stress and anxiety.
-It’s time to get the word out, because what we know is surprisingly reassuring!
+It’s time to get the word out because what we know is surprisingly reassuring!

 Top three things to know about stress and anxiety in teens